 - Look beyond technology and features: While technology is important, without effective collaboration, no risk management project can achieve maximum potential.
 The vendor’s teams should encompass a diverse set of experience to support and guide you through this journey.
 It shouldn’t be treated like a transaction.

-To find out more, register for our upcoming webinar: Transitioning from GRC: Creating Holistic Risk Management on August 26th, 4pm BST / 11am EST. We will be joined by Alexandra Limbean, Alexandra Limbean, Senior Information Security Analyst at McKinsey.
-She will be sharing her experience buying risk management solutions in previous roles and the challenges she faced along the way.
+To find out more, view our webinar on-demand: Transitioning from GRC: Creating Holistic Risk Management.
+This session features Alexandra Limbean, Senior Information Security Analyst at McKinsey.
+She shared her experience buying risk management solutions in previous roles and the challenges she faced along the way.